Heesen Yachts: The new millennium

 Heesen expanded in 2003, the same year it launched its 3700 and 4400 yacht series which marked one of the earliest examples of superyacht building on a shared hull and engineering platform.
 The expansion included the building of a new construction facility.

 Frans Heesen sold the yard to Russian billionaire Vagit Alekperov in 2008 for a reported $150 million.
 Heesen Yachts was featured in Voyages of M/Y AlumerciA, a 2011 book written by Andrew Rogers.
 The book documents the voyages between 2001 and 2010 of the eponymous motoryacht that was built by Heesen.
 In 2013, Heesen launched the 65-metre (213 ft) Fast Displacement yacht Galactica Star, a custom-built yacht with a top speed of 28.8 knots.
 It has received nine awards including a World Superyacht Award.
 Heesen also launched another World Superyacht Award winning yacht – Satori – in 2011.
 Frans Heesen retired from the company in 2012, 35 years after founding Heesen Yachts.
+On wednesday 23 April 2025, Frans Heesen died peacefully in his hometown Oss.

 Heesen Yachts' second largest project to date, a 70 m aluminium Fast Displacement superyacht, was delivered in the spring of 2016.
 Named Galactica Super Nova, she was designed in collaboration with Espen Oeino and has a top speed of 30 knots.
 In 2017 the yard also delivered the world's first hybrid-powered Fast Displacement yacht, a 50 m named Home.

 Heesen continues to develop new designs and new platform-build ranges alongside custom projects.
 In 2018 construction began on the yard's largest steel displacement yacht to date, Project Falcon.
 In January 2019 another ground-breaking Heesen yacht – Irisha – won the Best Exterior Styling award in the Motor Yachts 40m to 59m category at the Boat International Design and Innovation Awards.
 In November 2019 Heesen also announced a new collaboration with the British studio Winch Design for a range of innovative FDHF explorer yachts named Xventure.

-Also in 2019 Heesen confirmed the sale of a striking 59-metre (194 ft) custom yacht that will, on completion in 2023, feature the yard's most powerful propulsion package to date – four waterjets providing a combined 22,000 horsepower.
-Named Project Skyfall, the yacht will be capable of speeds up to 37 knots – a remarkable achievement for such a large yacht.
-Her hull and superstructure are scheduled to be joined in August 2021, giving the public its first glimpse of her striking lines in the flesh.
+Also in 2019 Heesen confirmed the sale of a 59-metre (194 ft) custom yacht that features the yard's most powerful propulsion package to date – four waterjets providing a combined 22,000 horsepower.
+Named Project Skyfall, the yacht is capable of speeds up to 37 knots.
+Her hull and superstructure were joined in August 2021 and the yacht was completed in 2023.